UW-CSSS-564/assignment-2017-3-public/README.md

 Student-t as a Mixture of Normals
 =================================

-The Student-t distribution is a scale mixture of normals.[1]
+The Student-t distribution is a scale mixture of normal distributions.[1]
 This means that a Student-t distribution can be represented as normal distributions in which the variances are drawn from different distributions.
-Suppose *X* is distributed Student-t with degrees of freedom *ν*, location *μ*, and scale *σ*,
-*X* ∼ *t*<sub>*ν*</sub>(*μ*, *σ*).
+Suppose *X* is distributed Student-t with degrees of freedom *ν*, location *μ*, and scale *σ*, *X* ∼ *t*<sub>*ν*</sub>(*μ*, *σ*).
  Samples from *Y* can be drawn by
 *x*<sub>*i*</sub> ∼ *N*(*μ*, *λ*<sub>*i*</sub><sup>2</sup>*γ*<sup>2</sup>)